Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Raised, red, brown, or black spots, or patches Injured areas of the body

-Around 50% of people with hyperpigmentation have solar lentigines, 25% present with melasma, and 50% suffer from post-inflammatory hyperpigmentation.
+Around 50% of people with hyperpigmentation have solar lentigines, 25% develop melasma, and 50% suffer from postinflammatory hyperpigmentation.

-The term “hyper” refers to more, whereas “pigment” denotes colour.
+The term “hyper” means more, while “pigment” refers to colour.

-Hyperpigmentation is caused by an overproduction of melanin, the pigment that is responsible for the colour of the hair, eyes, and skin.
+Hyperpigmentation is caused by an overproduction of melanin, the pigment responsible for the colour of hair, eyes, and skin.

 The causes of hyperpigmentation include: